- Create a virtual environment(avoid polluting the system-level Python environment)

 Open Config File

-For the ComfyUI version such as portable and manual, you can find an example file named extra_model_paths.yaml.example
+For the ComfyUI version such as portable and manual, you can find an example file named Copy and rename it to

-in the root directory of ComfyUI:
+in the root directory of ComfyUI:extra_model_paths.yaml

 for use.
 Keep it in ComfyUI’s root directory at ComfyUI/extra_model_paths.yaml